-Posterior reversible encephalopathy syndrome (PRES), also known as acute hypertensive encephalopathy or reversible posterior leukoencephalopathy, is a neurotoxic state 3 that occurs secondary to the inability of posterior circulation to auto-regulate in response to acute changes in blood pressure.
-Hyperperfusion with resultant disruption of the blood brain barrier results in vasogenic oedema, but no infarction, most commonly in the parieto-occipital regions.
+Posterior reversible encephalopathy syndrome (PRES), also known as acute hypertensive encephalopathy or reversible posterior leukoencephalopathy, is a neurotoxic state that occurs secondary to the inability of the posterior circulation to autoregulate in response to acute changes in blood pressure.
+Hyperperfusion with resultant disruption of the blood brain barrier results in vasogenic edema, usually without infarction, most commonly in the parieto-occipital regions.

-The syndrome can be precipitated by various clinical settings.
-The mechanism is not well understood but is thought to be related to altered integrity of the blood brain barrier.
+Various clinical settings can precipitate the syndrome.
+The mechanism is not well understood but is thought to be related to the altered integrity of the blood brain barrier.
 Two main theories have been proposed: